Ryan Peake (golfer): Post-release career, first professional victory

 After his release from prison, Peake began to work as a greenkeeper at Lakelands Country Club.
 Although out of prison, he was still on parole for two years.
 Peake received permission from the Western Australia parole board to compete in the 2020 Australian Amateur held at Royal Queensland Golf Club.
 He advanced through the stroke play, but was defeated by Elvis Smylie in the match play.
 Peake turned professional a second time shortly afterwards, but there were no tournaments being held due to the COVID-19 pandemic.
 He subsequently began work as a trade assistant at a mine, until pursuing golf full-time beginning in late 2022.

-In 2023, Peake won three consecutive tournaments on the Western Australia swing of the addias PGA Pro-Am Series: the Bennco Group Karatha Pro-Am, the Roy Hill Golf Classic and the Broome Furnishings – Carpet, Paint and Tiles Pro–Am.
+In 2023, Peake won three consecutive tournaments on the Western Australia swing of the addias PGA Pro-Am Series: the Bennco Group Karratha Pro-Am, the Roy Hill Golf Classic and the Broome Furnishings – Carpet, Paint and Tiles Pro–Am.
 He later earned partial status on the 2023–24 PGA Tour of Australasia, and full status on the 2024–25 PGA Tour of Australasia.
 In December 2024, Peake won the Sandbelt Invitational at Royal Melbourne Golf Club, defeating David Micheluzzi in a playoff for the title.

 In March 2025, Peake won the New Zealand Open, a PGA Tour of Australasia event co-sanctioned with the Asian Tour.
 He shot a final-round 66 at Millbrook Resort in Queenstown to total 23-under-par, finishing one stroke ahead of Kazuki Higa, Ian Snyman, and Jack Thompson.
 Prior to the tournament, he had difficulty travelling to New Zealand due to his criminal record.
 He arrived in Queenstown just 36 hours before the tournament began.
 Peake became the first left-hander to win the New Zealand Open since Bob Charles in 1973.
 With the win, Peake also earned NZ$302,000 and secured entry to the 2025 Open Championship.
 Later in March, Peake was named Rookie of the Year for the 2024–25 PGA Tour of Australasia season.
 He finished second on the tour's Order of Merit, which earned him a DP World Tour card for the 2026 season.

 Making his major championship debut at the 2025 Open Championship, Peake was paired with six-time major champion Phil Mickelson for the first two rounds.
 Peake shot rounds of 77-73 to total 8-over and missed the cut.
+In March 2026, Peake held the outright lead after 54 holes at the ISPS Handa Japan-Australasia Championship, a co-sanctioned event in Auckland, New Zealand.
+He shot a 1-over 73 in the final round to finish tied-sixth, three strokes behind the winner Travis Smyth.